-Screamers (the film) is a 70 minute feature film.
-A kind of conceptual ghost story, Screamers was conceived during a year-long residency at a former Catholic Church owned by the artist Dan Hurlin in Stuyvesant, NY – and was subsequently filmed over the course of two weeks in September 2015.
-Screamers can be screened in cinemas, film festivals, galleries and performance spaces; and will ultimately be available for streaming and purchase online.
+Screamers is the first feature film by Chocolate Factory Co-Founder / Artistic Director Brian Rogers, performed by members of the experimental dance, theater and performance communities – including dancers, choreographers, directors and performing arts curators.
+A kind of conceptual ghost story, Screamers was conceived during a year-long residency at a former Catholic Church owned by the artist Dan Hurlin in Stuyvesant, NY – and was subsequently filmed over the course of two weeks in September 2015, with additional filming in the Playhouse at Abrons Arts Center.

 Written and directed by Brian Rogers.
 Produced by Madeline Best.
 Edited by Brian Rogers.
 Director of photography: Jeff Larson.
 Production design: Sara C. Walsh.
 Lighting: Jon Harper.
 Sound recording: Stephen Bruckert.
 Sound Mixing and Mastering: Jim Dawson.
 Dramaturgy and Directorial Consultation: Madeline Best.
 Music by Brian Rogers.
 Assistant Production Design: Jessie Bonaventura.
 Production Assistants: Youree Choi, Ben Demarest, Jonathan Ginter, Kenneth Olguin, Nicole Simonson.